open-horizon/exchange-api/README.md

 ## Changes in 2.8.0

 - Issue 278: Notification Framework V1.3 (bug fix of missing changes and increased efficiency)
+- Issue 229: Pattern Search "service not in pattern" response fixed

 ## Changes in 2.7.2